 Don’t Rely on Colour

 The first big no-no for accessible web design is relying on colour to convey your message.
 There are many reasons why you should avoid doing this when at all possible.
-For example if the only feedback given when a form field is entered incorrect is colour, users suffering from colourblindness would have a hard time seeing the incorrect form field..
-Adding a simple symbol or icon makes it immediately clear for everyone that there is an incorrect field.
+For example, if the only feedback given when a form field is entered incorrectly is colour, users suffering from colourblindness would have a hard time seeing the incorrect form field.
+Adding a simple symbol or icon makes it immediately clear to everyone that there is an incorrect field.
 It’s also good to remember that those using screen-readers won’t be able to see colour.

 Contrast, Contrast, Contrast

-Hopefully you’ve learned a little a thing or two about designing for the colourblind.
+Hopefully, you’ve learned a little thing or two about designing for the colourblind.
 Ultimately, websites aren’t just meant to look good, they are meant to be easy to use for everyone including the colour blind.
-So If you need a team of expert designers that will craft you a bespoke website that is accessible to all of your potential users why not get in touch with one of our strategists today.
+So If you need a team of expert designers that will craft you a bespoke website that is accessible to all of your potential users why not get in touch with one of our strategists today?